 South Carolina | SC Picture Project | Clarendon County Photos | Santee Indian Mound

-Even though there are no remnants of Fort Watson here, the site is listed on the National Historic Register and there is a great observation point at the top of the mound which has fantastic views.
+Even though no remnants of Fort Watson remain, the site is listed on the National Register.
+Today, an observation deck at the top of the mound features fantastic views.

 Here is the mound’s description according to the National Register:

 Santee Indian Mound was part of a mound village complex; it was probably a burial and/or temple mound, likely constructed in some cultural period between 1200-1500 AD.
 Santee Indian Mound and a probable low earthwork remain intact except for the superposition of eighteenth-century fortifications on top of the mound.
 The fortification, British Revolutionary War post Fort Watson, was built from 30 to 50 feet high atop the mound.